 Written by: Coach Slater

-You asked your family for five very specific things last Christmas, and what did they get you?
-None of those things.
-“Oh, I wanted to get you something fun!”
-How about you get what I wanted IN THE FIRST PLACE!!
-Your family is fantastic, but there’s 0% chance they know which weightlifting belt you want or whether the new Nike DSX 2 is better than the upcoming Metcon 4.
+Raise your hand if you also love Christmas shopping for yourself AFTER Christmas, so you can snag all the sweet deals.
+Your family is fantastic, but there’s 0% chance they know which weightlifting belt you want or whether the new Reebok Nano is better than whatever Nike’s are dropping later in January.
 It’s on you to pickup what you really want; and, here’s a list of what you really want for Christmas.

 NoBull Canvas Backpack

 In past years, I’ve recommended the King Kong Gym Bag and the GoRuck GR2 Bag.
-But, this year, I’m recommending the NoBull Canvas Backpack.
-The King Kong bag is great, but I think it’s easier to carry a bag that’s built as a backpack.
+But, for the second straight year, I’m recommending the NoBull Canvas Backpack.
+The King Kong bag is great, but I think it’s easier to carry a bag that’s built as a backpack, like the NoBull bag.
 Plus, you look more like a normal human being carrying a backpack.
 Give the NoBull bag a shot so you can carry all your gym goodies and spare clothes with you.

 Harbinger 5″ Foam Core Belt

 I recommend this belt year after year because it’s simple, cheap, and it does the job.
 Anything bigger is overkill.
 Anything smaller isn’t effective.
 If you’ve got a little more money to spend, and want something a little more unique, then go with the 2Pood belt.
 They have many fun options.
 Get your own belt, learn to breathe INTO it, and watch your major lifts skyrocket.
 Let me repeat the second part of that sentence… learn to breathe INTO it.
 Done.

 RPM Session 3.0 Jump Rope